 Thomson Weekend Itinerary

-Since it was such a quick drive, I had some time to explore on my first day in Thomson.
+Since it’s such a quick drive, I had some time to explore on my first day in Thomson.

 Check-in at Crawford’s Double O Farm

-This unique accommodation gets you away from it all in your rustic escape, surrounded by woods and Highland Cows.
+This is a really unique accommodation that gives you a rustic escape, surrounded by woods and Highland Cows.
 But really, it’s only 20 minutes from Downtown Thomson, so it’s still super convenient!

 Visit White Hills Farm